CONCURRENT SESSIONS

 Thomas Eschenhagen, MD, University Medical Center Hamburg Eppendorf, Germany

-• Recent advances in stem cell research have uncovered fundamental pathophysiological processes in solid organs.
-This session will present the use of in vitro and in vivo systems, including iPSCs, organoids, and whole animal models, to study these biological processes of disease and uncover potential treatment modalities.
+Recent advances in stem cell research have uncovered key pathophysiological processes in solid organs.
+This session will showcase the use of in vitro and in vivo systems, including iPSCs, organoids, and whole animal models, to study disease mechanisms and identify potential treatment options.

 Stem Cells and Infectious Disease